etherapis/webmcoder/README.md

 half baked implementations requiring various hacks to work around.

 WebMCoder is a tiny tool to solve the painful problem of converting a video file into a format suitable for streaming through the MSE.
-It should be ble to convert most input media streams into the open standard WebM format in a suitable way for streaming via the media source extensions.
+It should be able to convert most input media streams into the open standard WebM format in a suitable way for streaming via the media source extensions.